-Poker Enlighter is a freeware poker simulator.
+Poker Enlighter is a Java-based poker equity calculator.
 It has multiple options for performing a variety of simulations.
 The program will calculate the percentage of winnings, losses and ties between hands or specific ranges.

 All the capabilities are extensively documented in the Manual.

 - It is written in Java, which means it can run on Windows, Mac and Linux machines without any problem.

 - It makes use of multi-core CPUs to increase the speed of the simulations.
 See the Manual for details.

 - It has support for more than just Texas Hold'em.
 Omaha and Omaha Hi/Lo are also supported.

 - It's open source.
 You can see more details about this on the Developer Tools page.